 As a result of working for brave and demanding clients, and of being surrounded by excellent colleagues, I've collectively won well over 50 awards, including Cannes Lions, One Show Pencils, CLIOs, New York Festivals, Sol, and FIAP.
-I've also been on the jury of the most prestigious advertising award competitions around the world, and have given speeches at industry conferences across the globe, including Spain, the Netherlands, Chile, and Bulgaria.
+I've also been on the jury of the most prestigious advertising award competitions around the world, and have given speeches at industry conferences across the globe.

-But it hasn't always been an easy journey.
-I also worked at a TV station that couldn't pay the electricity bills, as a designer at a shady (and I mean shady) board game manufacturer, as an offset printing machine operator apprentice at a local print shop, and as an online copywriter creating websites for clients with monochrome screens that couldn't even judge our work.
+I’m proud of my career, specially because the beginnings weren’t very promising: I worked at a TV station that couldn't pay the electricity bills, as a designer at a sketchy board game manufacturer that stole ideas from their competitors, and as an offset press operator at a local print shop with no ventilation.
 That's why I don't take anything for granted, and I seize the day, every day.

 After living in Barcelona, Madrid, Miami, Boulder, Amsterdam, and NYC, home is where my uber-talented wife Demelza Rafferty and my sons Oscar and Axel are—currently, Tasmania.
 When I’m not building toy train tracks or watching Wild Kratts, I love reading and rereading Vonnegut, Borges, Italo Calvino, or any of the comic books from my vast collection.
 Yes, I’m a serious comic nerd.
 My oldest son's middle name (Thorgal) is that of a Belgian comic book hero: a viking from outer space.
 I still can't believe my wife let me get away with something like this… Twice!
 My youngest’s middle name (Zoso) honors Jimmy Page and my other guilty pleasure: listening to old vinyls of British blues, be bop, prog rock, psychedelia, and—when I’m on my own—blast metal until my ears bleed... so to speak.